Department of Educational Psychology

 Field experiences in appropriate schools, colleges, or social agencies are required in all degree programs.
 Doctoral students in Counseling Psychology and School Psychology are required to undertake a series of supervised professional training experiences in addition to formal coursework and must successfully complete one year of full-time, professional internship prior to graduation.

-All of the department’s PhD programs prepare graduates for academic positions in university and research settings.
+All of the department’s doctoral programs prepare graduates for academic positions in university and research settings.
 Non-academic careers may also be pursued in areas appropriate to one's programs of study.
 For example, graduates of the Counseling Psychology program are also prepared to become licensed counseling psychologists in a range of public and/or mental health settings including college and university counseling centers.
 School Psychology graduates may become licensed school psychologists who practice in education or health care settings.
 Many doctoral students who participate in the Learning Design and Technology program become instructional designers and technology leaders within public schools, institutions of higher education, and commercial business industries.

 Master of Science (MS) Degrees